29th-Day/CellularAutomata/.github/readme.md

 ## TL;DR

-CellularAutomata is a simple C++ library for simulating [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton).
-It can simulate discrete (like [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)) or continuous spaces using convolutions and activations.
+CellularAutomata is a simple C++ library for simulating [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton "Wikipedia: Cellular Automaton").
+It can simulate [discrete](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life "e.g. Conway's Game of Life") or continuous spaces using convolutions and activations.

 ## Installation